gizmodesbois/ng-fluidvids/README.md

 # Ng-Fluidvids

-Ng-Fluidvids allow you to embed a fluid videos from any provider has Youtube, Daylimotion, Vimeo, ... .
+Ng-Fluidvids allows you to embed a fluid videos from any provider such as Youtube, Daylimotion, Vimeo, ... .

 ## Goals